joist-orm/joist-orm/GOALS.markdown

 ## Async/Await All Relations (w/Escape Hatch)

-Per this prior point, Joist takes the strong opinion that all "this _might_ be lazy loaded" operations _must_ be marked as `async/await`.
+Joist takes the strong opinion that any "this _might_ be lazy loaded" operations (like accessing an `author.books` collection that might or might not already be loaded in memory) _must_ be marked as `async/await`.

-Other ORMs in the JS/TS space sometimes fudge this, i.e. they might model an `Author` with a `books: Book[]` property where you can get the pleasant-ness of accessing `author.books` without `await`s/`Promise.all`/etc. code.
+Other ORMs in the JS/TS space often fudge this, i.e. they might model an `Author` with a `books: Book[]` property where you can get the pleasantness of accessing `author.books` without `await`s/`Promise.all`/etc. code--as long as whoever loaded this `Author` ensured that `books` was already fetched/initialized.

-This seems great in the short-term, but Joist asserts its dangerous in the long-term, because code written to use "`author.books` is a `Book[]` is now coupled to `author.books` being pre-fetched and _always_ being present, regardless of the caller.
+This seems great in the short-term, but Joist asserts its dangerous in the long-term, because code written to use the "`author.books` is a `Book[]`" assumption is now coupled to `author.books` being pre-fetched and _always_ being present, regardless of the caller.

 This sort of implementation detail is easy to enforce when the `for (book in author.books)` is 5 lines below "load author with a `books` preload hint", however it's very hard to enforce in a large codebase, when business logic and validation rules can be triggered from multiple operation endpoints.
-And, so when `author.books` is not loaded, it will at best cause a runtime error ("hey you tried to access this unloaded collection") and at worst cause a very obscure bug (by returning an empty collection/unset reference and not telling the caller "this wasn't loaded").
+And, so when `author.books` is _not_ loaded, it will at best cause a runtime error ("hey you tried to access this unloaded collection") and at worst cause a very obscure bug (by returning a falsely empty collection or unset reference).

 Essentially this approach of having non-async collections creates a contract ("`author.books` must somehow be loaded") that is not present in the type system that now the programmer/maintainer must remember and self-enforce.